What have they been doing with my payments on mortgage loan?

 If information is power, the balance of power in the mortgage loan arena will even up a bit.

-My client will get some input soon about what they’ve done with her money.
+My client will get some input soon about what they’ve done with her payments on mortgage loan.